PipelineAI/katacoda-notebooks/mlflow/05_MLflow_Spark_Keras_Multi_Step/README.rst

 Running this Example
 ^^^^^^^^^^^^^^^^^^^^
 In order for the multistep workflow to find the other steps, you must execute ``mlflow run`` from this directory.
-So, in order to find out if the Keras model does in fact improve upon the ALS model, you can simply
-run:
+Simply run the following:

 .. code-block:: bash

-    cd examples/multistep_workflow
     mlflow run .